 In the olden times to get the right employee the process of poaching in recruitment was very difficult.
 You need to know someone from a particular organization – then you need to understand the person and then finally hire the person.

 But with the advent of technology things have become much easier.
 You can easily get the details on various websites like LinkedIn or CareerBuilder.

 How to Prevent Employee Poaching?

 The employee poaching is also known as employee raiding.
-This is practiced aggressively across various high profit industries.
-There are various ways where the employee poaching can be restricted.
+This practice aggressively across various high-profit industries.
+There are various ways where employee poaching can be restricted.

-When a company hires a new employee the latest trend is to get a non-compete agreement or a no poach agreement (no poaching) to be signed by the employee.
-This is a contract which is formed between the employee and employer wherein the employee legally agrees that he/she shall not work for their competitors soon after leaving the existing company.
+When a company hires a new employee the latest trend is to get a non-compete agreement or a no-poach agreement (no poaching) to sign by the employee.
+This is a contract that forms between the employee and employer wherein the employee legally agrees that he/she shall not work for their competitors soon after leaving the existing company.